 GeneCards Summary for ATP8B3 Gene

 ATP8B3 (ATPase Phospholipid Transporting 8B3) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP8B1.

 UniProtKB/Swiss-Prot for ATP8B3 Gene